Biology Option

 - Some courses offered in other Faculties will not be considered for credit toward a BSc; so, students should see their advisor for course approval.

-- Registration is online upper-level Biology courses reuires permission of an academic advisor, and is normally limited to 9 ch.
+- Registration is online upper-level Biology courses requires permission of an academic advisor, and is normally limited to 9 ch.

 Minor Program:

 The Minor in Biology is available to students in other Departments of the Faculty of Science, and outside the Faculty of Science, who are interested in a coherent package of Biology courses.
 The Minor follows section V in the “University Wide Academic Regulations” of the Undergraduate Academic Calendar and consists of BIOL courses, totalling at least 24 credit hours with a grade of C or better, approved by the Biology Director of Undergraduate Studies.
 Core Second Year BIOL courses and the Concentrations can be used as guidelines.
-Students requiring BIOL 1001, BIOL 1006, BIOL 1012 / BIOL 1019 and BIOL 1017, or other BIOL courses for their Major are not eligible to also count these courses towards a Biology Minor.
-Students not requiring Biology courses for their Major must take, and can count, BIOL 1001, BIOL 1006, BIOL 1012 and BIOL 1017 as part of their Biology Minor.
+Students not requiring Biology courses for their Major must take, BIOL 1001, BIOL 1006, BIOL 1012 and BIOL 1017 as part of their Biology Minor.
 Up to 6 ch of first and second year human biology courses can count toward the Biology Minor (possible courses are BIOL 1711/BIOL 1719, BIOL 1782/ BIOL 1789, BIOL 2251/ BIOL 2259, BIOL 2501/BIOL 2509, BIOL 2513/BIOL 2519, BIOL 2629, BIOL 2721, BIOL 2761/BIOL 2769, BIOL 2792).

 Co-operative Work Experience in Biology